NutmegCat/Diamond-Shaped-String/README.md

       S
 ```

 - The program should work for a string up to ten characters long.
-If a user supplies a string that is longer than ten characters, the program should use only the first ten characters in forming the pattern.
+If a user supplies a string that is longer than ten characters, the program should use only the first ten characters in forming the pattern. ~~this branch doesn't have that but the master branch does~~

 ---
 - Has In.java